 In some situations it would be beneficial to meet with your ......... online.
 If you wish to follow online lessons, you can contact the teacher of your choice directly and discuss the possibilities.

 Lesson time and place are arranged individually between you and the teacher.
 This means maximum flexibility for both of you.
-Choose the lesson package that suits you best.
+Choose the lesson pack that suits you best.
 We offer one-on-one ......... of 30 minutes, 45 minutes, and 60 minutes.
 Discuss all details about location, prices and frequency of the lessons during your trial ..........

 Unlike most well-known instruments, the clarinet is a recent invention, created by Johann Christoph Denner in 1690 in Nürnberg.
 During the late 1700s, the clarinet underwent many significant improvements and innovations under hands of talented european makers like Theodor Lotz in Vienna or Heinrich Grenser in Dresden.
 The cut or shape of the tone holes was experimented on to see how it will affect its sound and resonance and gradually more keys were added to allow the instrument to play technically demanding repertoire.

 The sound is lighter and more intimate, with a wide spectrum of colours ranging from soft and muted to clear and trumpet-like through its three different register (chalumeau, clarion and